resgateio/resgate/docs/res-service-protocol.md

 ## Response
 When a request is received by a service, it should send a response as a JSON object.
 The object MUST have one of the members, *result*, *resource*, or *error*, depending upon whether the request is successful, is a resource response, or is an error.
-In addition, the response MAY contain a *http* member, if the request had its *isHttp* member set to `true`.
+In addition, the response MAY contain a *meta* member.

 **result**
+Raw data from a successful request.
 Is REQUIRED on success if **resource** is not set.
 SHOULD be ignored if **error** or **resource** is set.
 The value is determined by the request subject.

 **resource**
+A successful request resulting in a reference to a resource.
 MUST be omitted if the request type is not `call` or `auth`.
 Is REQUIRED on success if **result** is not set.
 SHOULD be ignored if **error** is set.
 The value MUST be a valid [resource reference](res-protocol.md#resource-references).

 **error**
+Error encountered during the request.
 Is REQUIRED on error.
 MUST be omitted on success.
 The value MUST be an [error object](#error-object).

-**http**
-SHOULD be ignored if **isHttp** is not set, or the value is set to `false`, on the request.
+**meta**
+Metadata about the response.
+May be omitted.
-The value MUST be an [http object](#http-object)
+The value MUST be a [meta object](#meta-object).

-## HTTP object
+## Meta object

-In addition to the *result*, *resource*, or *error* member of a response, the response may contain a *http* member which allows the service to specify HTTP status and headers set in the HTTP response of a client's HTTP or WebSocket connection.
-If multiple responses contains http objects that affects the same connection, the priority SHOULD be as follow, listed with the highest priority first:
+In addition to the *result*, *resource*, or *error* member of a response, the response may contain a *meta* member which allows the service to specify things like HTTP status and headers set in the HTTP response of a client's HTTP or WebSocket connection.
+If multiple responses contains overlapping metadata that affects the same connection, the priority of the metadata SHOULD be as follow, listed with the highest priority first:
 * [call request](#call-request)
 * [access request](#access-request)
 * [auth request](#auth-request)